Data

 - On the 5th of November 2020, the UK Prime Minister announced a second national lockdown, coming into force in England

-- On 4 November 2020, Italian Prime Minister Conte announced a new lockdown as well, however this lockdown divided the country into three zones depending on the severity of the pandemic, corresponding to red, orange and yellow zones.
-The Lazio region, was a yellow zone for the duration of this second lockdown.
+- On 4 November 2020, Italian Prime Minister Conte also announced a new lockdown.
+Regions of the country were divided into three zones depending on the severity of the pandemic (not shown on the plot): red, orange and yellow zones.
+The Lazio region was a yellow zone for the duration of this second lockdown.
 In yellow zones, the only restrictions included compulsory closing for restaurant and bar activities at 6 PM, and online education for high schools only.

 # Usual chart